irods/irods_client_library_r_rest/README.md

 # r-irodsclient
-This is an iRODS client API for the R language.
-The client uses the iRODS REST API.
+This is an iRODS client library for the R language.
+It uses the iRODS REST API.

 ## Prerequisites
 The R iRODS client API uses the REST API for communications with iRODS.
 See [iRODS REST Repository](https://github.com/DICE-UNC/irods-rest) and [iRODS REST Documentation](https://github.com/DICE-UNC/irods-rest/blob/master/docs/iRODSRESTAPIDocumentation.pdf) for setting up the REST web services.